 Common Sense Mandates that we believe in fair, meaningful, and affordable Pro-Family, Pro-Education, and Pro-Jobs economic and tax policies.
-We also believe that Government, at most levels, has become too big, too cumbersome, too ineffective, and too invasive with little accountability for its actions.
-The Federal Government’s departments should be managed like well-run corporations, but with reasonable openness in order to maximize Efficiency, Cost Effectiveness, and Public Accountability, saving the taxpayer trillions of dollars.
+We also believe that most government, at most levels, has become too big, too cumbersome, too ineffective, and too invasive with little accountability for its actions.
+The Federal Government’s departments should be managed like well-run corporations, but also with heart and reasonable openness, in order to maximize Enthusiasm, Efficiency, Cost Effectiveness, and Public Accountability, saving the taxpayer trillions of dollars.
 The savings could go to elementary, secondary, and higher education, to help Americans truly in need, and to other areas such as badly needed transportation infrastructure improvements, national power grid improvements, sensible immigration reform, and future entitlements solvency.

 We also believe in the promotion of the US Dollar as the sole currency for all of North America, including Canada, Mexico, Central America, the Caribbean, and Greenland, making the entire continent of North America the Dollar Zone (similar to Europe's Euro Zone).
 We already provide air and sea protection to vast, sparsely populated Greenland, well into the Arctic, so we could offer to buy it from its parent country, Denmark, an extremely small northern European country, located far from Greenland.
 Stronger and smoother trade, commerce, security, and intra-North American immigration would be a welcomed end result of making the US dollar the single currency of North America.
 It would also make North America more unified, resulting in a stronger North American defense.